Ripping and Encoding CD media with KAudioCreator and Grip

 I first clip

-off the black bars on the top and bottom (so for a 2.35:1
+off the black bars on the top and bottom.
+Then I resize.

-movie I take 60 pixels off the top AND bottom to give a
+I first crop 60 pixels off the top AND bottom to give a

-the data anyway) I "zoom" the 360 down to a number which
+so I "zoom" the 720 up to a number which

 crazy odd-shaped TV pixel size here because now I'm sticking